Welcome to the website of the Victorian Energy Efficiency Target (VEET) scheme.

 The VEET scheme is designed to make energy efficiency improvements more affordable, contribute to the reduction of greenhouse gases, and encourage investment, employment and innovation in industries that supply energy efficiency goods and services.

 Under the scheme, accredited businesses can offer discounts and special offers on selected energy saving products and appliances installed at homes, businesses or other non-residential premises.
 The bigger the greenhouse gas reduction, the bigger the potential saving.

 Whether you are, or represent, an energy consumer wanting to access benefits under the scheme, or are a business interested in becoming accredited, or even someone looking to trade in energy efficiency certificates, this website provides the information you will need.
 Simply navigate to the relevant sections using the menu on the left.

 On this website you will also find an explanation of how the scheme works and the roles of the various stakeholders, as well a number of public registers - including the register of Victorian energy efficiency certificates (VEECs).

 Businesses already accredited under the scheme can access their account by using the login on the top right hand side of the page.
 To be redirected to the main Essential Services Commission website, click here.

-Update 30/08/13 - The Essential Services Commission has approved the 2012 VEET Annual Performance Report.
-A copy of the report can be obtained here.
+24 August 2016 - The Essential Services Commission has approved the release of the 2015 VEET Performance Report, available here.